Back to Blog

 People talk about grief as if it's mainly sadness.
 It is sadness, but it's also a dozen other things that nobody warned you about.

 Disorientation is the big one.
-When you've been married for ten, twenty, forty years, your identity is tangled up with another person's in ways you didn't fully notice until they were gone.
+When you've been married for ten, twenty, forty years, your identity is tangled up with another person's.
 You made decisions together.
 You divided labor.
-You had shorthand that nobody else understood.
+You had shorthand nobody else understood.
 Now you're making every decision alone, and the simplest ones feel impossible.
 What to eat for dinner.
-Whether to renew the car insurance.
 Whether to keep the house.

-A woman named Diane, who lost her husband of thirty-one years to a heart attack, told me the strangest part was the evening.
-"We had this routine.
+A woman named Diane, who lost her husband of thirty-one years to a heart attack, described the strangest part as the evening routine.
+"We had this thing.
 He'd watch the news, I'd read in the other room, and we'd meet in the kitchen around nine for tea.
 It was nothing.
 It was boring.
 I'd give anything to have it back."
 The grief wasn't for the vacations or the big moments.
 It was for a cup of tea at nine o'clock.

-There's also a specific loneliness that comes with losing a spouse that friends and family, no matter how loving, can't fill.
-Your spouse was the person you told everything to, including the things you'd never tell anyone else.
+There's also a loneliness that comes with losing a spouse that friends and family can't fill.
+Your spouse was the person you told everything to.
 Your fears about money.
 Your weird body symptoms.
 The petty thoughts you're not proud of.
 That level of access to another person doesn't transfer when they die.
 You don't just lose a partner.
-You lose a witness.
+You lose a witness to your life.

 According to the National Institute on Aging, widowed people face elevated risks for depression, sleep disorders, and cardiovascular problems in the first year after their loss.
-The phrase "dying of a broken heart" has a medical basis: a 2012 study published in JAMA Internal Medicine found that the risk of heart attack or stroke doubles in the 30 days following a spouse's death.
-Your body is grieving too, even when your mind thinks it's handling things.
+A 2012 study published in JAMA Internal Medicine found that the risk of heart attack or stroke doubles in the 30 days following a spouse's death.
+Your body is grieving too, even when your mind thinks it's coping.

 The practical chaos nobody prepares you for